 Elizabeth Jaeger’s Hours closed at Jack Hanley Gallery on February 10.

 Adam Lehrer is an artist, photographer and writer.
-His work comprises manipulated photography, digital collages comprised of images sourced from digital media and sliced and rearranged developing new perspectives, and video loops.
+Lehrer’s work consists of manipulated photography, collages made of mostly Internet sourced appropriated images, and video loops.
 He has had solo shows at Spring Break Art Show, Governor’s Island Art Fair, and has been featured in group shows.
 Lehrer is also a culture writer, and his art, film and music criticism has been featured in Autre Magazine, The Quietus, Forbes, VICE, Bedford & Bowery, Bullett Media, i-D, SSENSE, and more.